Lin2xdd/Journey-Into-Exile/Nova Scotia/Weekly goals.md

 # Week 2 Surfing

-# Week 3: Sydney and east of the east
+# Week 3: Sydney and east of the east (depends on my stay, can start from dartmouth)